hashkat/hashkat/docs/tutorial04.md

     0.5
 ```

-In the *rates* section of the input file, we are now adding agents to the network throughout the simulation, so we will change the *add* rate value to 1.0, so that one agent will be added to the network per simulated minute.
-This *add* rate is much lower than it's actual value, where users join Twitter at a rate of about 100 per minute, but we will use this value for this tutorial.
+In the **rates** subsection of the **INFILE.yaml**, we will change the 'add' rate value to 1.0, so that one agent will be added to the network per simulated minute.

 ```python
 rates:
   add: {function: constant, value: 1.0}
 ```

-As mentioned in the previous [tutorial](http://docs.hashkat.org/en/latest/tutorial03/), the follow ranks are essential to the *twitter_suggest* follow model.
-Agents are placed into bins based on their in-degree or the number of followers they have.
-All the agents in the bin with threshold 0 have 0 followers, while all the agents in bin 200 have 200 followers.The weight of each bin threshold determines the probability that an agent from this bin will be randomly chosen to be followed in comparison to agents in other bins.
-The bin thresholds are linearly spaced in increments of 1 and have a minimum value of 0 and a maximum value equal to the maximum number of agents within the simulation.
-The weights of these bins are also linearly spaced in increments of 1, and the minimum bin threshold has a weight of 1 and the maximum bin threshold has a weight equal to the max number of agents increased by one.
-Therefore, the weighted probability that an agent with 10 followers will be chosen in comparison with an agent with 100 followers is 11 to 101 respectively.
-So agents with a greater number of followers have a better chance of being followed by other agents.
-It is thus very important that the max follow rank threshold be equal to or greater than the number of max agents within the simulation.
-If this number is less than that, your network simulation may give inaccurate results.
-Since the minimum follow rank threshold has a weight of 1, the maximum follow rank threshold must have a weight equal to its value increased by one.
+Now we will also look at follow_ranks.
+Generally, agents are grouped into 'bins' to simplify graphing and some simulation operations.
+Many agents are placed in a bin based on their similarity (ie similar number of tweets, retweets & followers).

+The follow_ranks are essential to the twitter_suggest follow model because new following is based on an agent's existing number of followers.
+Therefore, we must know the exact number of followers a person has in order to decide if they get new followers.
+The follow_rank bins change range, from 0 to maximum, and to increment by 1.
+There may still be many agents per bin.

 ```python
 tweet_ranks:
   thresholds: {bin_spacing: linear, min: 10, max: 500, increment: 10}

 retweet_ranks:
   thresholds: {bin_spacing: linear, min: 10, max: 500, increment: 10}

 follow_ranks:
 # MUST be adjusted for max_agents for simulations which implement the twitter_suggest and/or preferential_agent follow models
   thresholds: {bin_spacing: linear, min: 0, max: 10000, increment: 1}
   weights:    {bin_spacing: linear, min: 1, max: 10001, increment: 1}
 ```

-To better demonstrate the results of a twitter_suggest follow model, we are again only going to use *Standard* agents in this simulation.
-It is imperative that we have also set the *Standard* agent type's *follow* rate to 0.0, so that the only manner in which agents are connecting with each other is through the *barabasi_connections* they are assigned to make.

-### Running and Visualizing The Network
+#### Running and Visualizing The Network

+Let's now run this simulation.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Joezk6X4XPU" frameborder="0" allowfullscreen></iframe>
 </center>

-Let's now run this simulation.
-After running the simulation, you can plot the log-log graph of the *cumulative-degree_distribution_month_000.dat* in Gnuplot, by typing in the commands:
+After the simulation is run, to plot the log-log graph of the **cumulative-degree_distribution_month_000.dat** in [Gnuplot](http://gnuplot.sourceforge.net/), type the commands:

 `set style data linespoints`